reiver/reiver-uuid/chapters/introduction/README.md

 | Doe         | John       |                  | +17783456789 |
 | Doe         | John       | Tiberius         | +12141212121 |

-Internally the application secretly creates an ID for each entry in the contact list.
+Internally the application secretly creates an _indentifier_ (_ID_) for each entry in the contact list.

 The application could use a lot of different types of IDs for this.
 But, an application might choose to use **UUID**s for its ID: